Berlin Motor Show: History

 The 23rd IAA was held from 11 to 23 February 1933, a few days after the Nazi seizure of power.
 It was inaugurated by Chancellor Adolf Hitler, who announced tax benefits for car owners, a major road construction programme and state-funded motorsport events.
 New models introduced included the Ford Köln, the Standard Superior, as well as the twelve-cylinder Maybach Zeppelin DS 8, then the most expensive German car ever built.
 In the following years, the annual exhibition developed to a national hall of fame of German engineering skill, essentially influenced by Nazi propaganda.

-Pushed by extensive billboard and screen advertising, the IAA finally became a mass event, with more than 600,000 visitors in 1934.
+Pushed by extensive billboard and screen advertising, the IAA became a mass event, with more than 600,000 visitors in 1934.
 In his inaugural speech, Hitler promised the construction of a cheap, simple car for the masses.
 He also proclaimed the idea of economic autarky, illustrated by the display of wood gas generators based on the patent of Georges Imbert or a steam car designed by Henschel.
 Nevertheless, the launch of the stream-lined Tatra 77 attracted greater attention.

 The manufacturing of the people's car (Volkswagen) remained the central issue of the following exhibitions.
-Finally in 1939, the KdF-car was presented for the first time, which later came to be known as the Beetle.
+In 1939, the KdF-car was presented for the first time, which later came to be known as the Beetle.
 The 29th installation of the event gathered a total of 825,000 visitors - an all-time record at that time.
 This was the last IAA before it was again suspended during World War II.